Roger (footballer, born 1972)

 Roger José de Noronha Silva, or simply Roger is a Brazilian football goalkeeper.

-He signed a contract run until December 2008 in September 2007.

 Career

-Roger began his career at Flamengo in 1991 when he was a reserve Gilmar.
+Roger began his career at Flamengo in 1991 when he was a reserve for Gilmar.

-Was loaned to Victoria in 1994 but then returned to the Gavia, later that year to become the Flamengo goalkeeper.
+Was loaned to Victoria in 1994 but then returned to the Gavia later that year to become the Flamengo goalkeeper.

 In 1997, Roger left Flamengo and went to São Paulo, however, failed to win a starting place, left by Zetti.

 Followed loaned to Victoria again, and then to Portugal, before returning to the Morumbi in 2001.